 - Traditional flavors

-This is an authentic recipe which means you won’t find any interesting add ins like avocado, or roasted red pepper.
-A simple and true hummus recipe requires only a few ingredients!
+This is an authentic recipe so you won’t find any interesting add-ins like avocado or roasted red pepper.
+A simple hummus recipe requires only a few ingredients!

-- Aquafaba-The liquid from the can of chickpeas.
-This is what gives this hummus it’s super creamy texture without the need for oil.
+- Aquafaba: The liquid from the can of chickpeas.
+This gives this hummus its super creamy texture without the need for oil.
+If you are making your chickpeas fresh, substitute the cooking water (water used to cook the chickpeas).

-- Sumac-Optional but a beautiful addition.
-It’s a Middle Eastern spice that is dark red in color.
+- Sumac: Optional but a beautiful addition.
+It’s a Middle Eastern spice that is dark red.
 I use it as a garnish.

-- Parsley-Not necessary but makes for a nice pop of green as a garnish.
+- Parsley-Not necessary, but it makes for a nice pop of green as a garnish.

 Tools and Equipment You’ll Need

-You’ll need your food processor to blend the ingredients for a good 3 minutes.
-That’s what creates great texture without any oil or fancy techniques such as peeling each and every chickpea, or boiling the chickpeas for an extra 20 minutes.
+You’ll need your food processor to blend the ingredients for 3 minutes.
+That creates excellent texture without any oil or fancy techniques such as peeling every chickpea or boiling the chickpeas for an extra 20 minutes.

 Step 1: Drain chickpeas reserving the liquid or aquafaba in a separate bowl.
 You need some of the aquafaba but not all of it.
 Rinse chickpeas with water.

-Step 2: Combine chickpeas, tahini, lemon juice, garlic, aquafaba, and salt in food processor.
+Step 2: Combine chickpeas, tahini, lemon juice, garlic, aquafaba, and salt in the food processor.

-Step 4: Transfer to a shallow bowl.
+Step 4: Transfer the hummus to a shallow bowl.
 Smooth over the top.
 Sprinkle with sumac and finely chopped parsley (optional).

 - Drain chickpeas reserving the liquid.
 You’ll need the liquid also known as aquafaba for the recipe, but you do not need all of it!